opencobra/cobratoolbox/website_instructions.md

 - GitHub Pages is configured to serve from the `/docs` folder in the repository settings.
 - Verify that the new site renders correctly on GitHub Pages after pushing the changes.

----

-Following these steps will transition the `gh-pages` setup to use the new `docs` structure, streamlining the repository and aligning with GitHub’s hosting conventions.